-As of September 1, 2013, the College offers professional education courses in Retail Real Estate, and the related disciplines of Appraisal and Home Inspection.
+As of September 1, 2013, the Institution offers professional education courses in Retail Real Estate, and the related disciplines of Appraisal, Contractor and Home Inspection.
 These offerings are designed to guide professionals throughout their careers from initial licensure and/or professional development through required renewals as needed.

-Courses are approved at the state and/or national level by individual regulatory agencies for real estate, as required.
-Courses are
+Courses are accredited by the Accrediting Council for Independent Colleges and Schools (ACICS), and approved at the state and/or national level by individual regulatory agencies for real estate, as required.
+Courses are offered in a variety of educational delivery formats - from traditional live classroom education, to distance education via online and/or text-based home study.

-Retail Real Estate / Appraisal:
+Retail Real Estate / Appraisal / Contractor: